 The Motion & Gait Analysis Laboratory offers gait analysis testing for children and adults.
 This test analyzes how a patient walks and identifies any abnormal walking patterns.

-The test has several components.
-All of this information provides a comprehensive picture of the various factors contributing to the gait disorder.
+A gait analysis has several components.
+Together they provide a comprehensive picture of the various factors contributing to the gait disorder.

 Video Documentation – The patient is videotaped while walking.